 Boron helps strengthen muscles and build them up further.

-Selenium is antioxidant, responsible for proper functioning of the thyroid gland.
+Selenium is an antioxidant, responsible for the proper functioning of the thyroid gland.

-Potassium normalizes cardiovascular rhythms, augments nerve impulse transmission, regulates body's fluid balance, and reduces blood pressure.
+Potassium normalizes cardiovascular rhythms, augments nerve impulse transmission, regulates the body's fluid balance, and reduces blood pressure.

-Lithium helps brain function, improves memory, treats depression, enhances in mood tranquility.
+Lithium helps brain function, improves memory, treats depression, enhances mood tranquility.